Huperzia: Taxonomy

 The genus Huperzia was created by Johann Jakob Bernhardi in 1801.
 Bernhardi separated Huperzia from Lycopodium.
 The type species is Lycopodium selago which became Huperzia selago.

 In the Pteridophyte Phylogeny Group classification of 2016 (PPG I), Huperzia is placed in the subfamily Huperzioideae of the family Lycopodiaceae.
 A phylogenetic study in 2016, employing both molecular and morphological data, concluded that either a one-genus or a three-genus division of the subfamily produced monophyletic taxa.
 The authors preferred the three-genus division, recognizing Huperzia, Phlegmariurus and Phylloglossum.
 Their preferred hypothesis for the relationships of the three genera was:

 The majority of the species formerly placed in a broadly defined Huperzia belong in Phlegmariurus.
 Earlier, the Flora of North America had also separated Huperzia from Phegmariurus.
 However, Phlegmariurus is difficult to separate morphologically, and others have preferred the one-genus division of the subfamily.

 Species

 The PPG I classification stated there were 25 species in the genus Huperzia.
-As of June 2024, World Ferns listed 61 species, noting that "many species still need transfer into other split genera".
+As of June 2024, World Ferns listed the following species, noting that "many species still need transfer into other split genera".